v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 On Android Enterprise work profile devices, end users can never install apps from unknown sources on the work profile.
 You'll be able to choose to extend this restriction to the personal profile as well.
 If you enable this restriction, end users on Android Enterprise work profile devices will also be prevented from side-loading apps from unknown sources onto the personal side of their device.

 ### Use an updated app protection UI and iOS app provisioning UI <!-- 4102027, 4102029  -->
-The UI to create and edit app protection policies and iOS app provisioning profiles in Intune will be updated.
+The UI to create and edit app protection policies (APP) and iOS app provisioning profiles in Intune will be updated.
 The UI changes include:
 - A simplified experience that uses a wizard-style format on one blade.
 - An update to the create flow to include assignments.
 - A summary.
 When you view properties before you create a new policy or when you edit a property, you'll see a summary page of all settings.
-Also, when you edit properties, the summary will show a list of items only from the category of properties you're editing.
+Also, when you edit properties, the summary will list only items from the category of properties you're editing.

 ### Create groups of management objects called policy sets <!-- 3762880  -->
 You'll be able to use policy sets to create a bundle of references to existing management entities that need to be identified, targeted, and monitored as a single conceptual unit.
 Policy sets don't replace existing concepts or objects.
 Admins can continue to assign individual objects as they do today.
 Policy sets reference individual objects.
 Therefore, any changes to those individual objects will be reflected in the policy set.